Vacuum Processing Systems

 AIRLESS DEGREASERS

-We introduced vacuum solvent cleaning systems in the early 1990’s to meet all the state and federal regulations.
+We introduced vacuum solvent cleaning systems in the early 1990s to comply with all state and federal regulations.
 Vacuum Processing Systems vapor degreasers are listed with the SCAQMD as permittable degreasers.
-Our airless systems can reduce emissions from 95 to over 99%.
-Our vapor degreasers operating in Southern California generally use less than 1 gallon of solvent a month.
-Our vapor degreasing equipment includes distillation to recycle up to 95% of your solvent and vacuum drying for spotless cleaning.
+Our airless systems can reduce emissions by 95% and, in some cases, by over 99%.

 VACUUM CYCLING NUCLEATION (VCN)